Barsbay Tower

 The Barsbay Tower (برج برسباي), also known as Lions Tower (برج السباع), is a small Mamluk military fortress located at the far eastern end of the Tripoli harbor in North Lebanon.
 Constructed during a period marked by ongoing conflicts with Crusader forces and later the rising Ottoman Empire, the tower was part of a defensive network aimed at protecting the coastal city of Tripoli from naval threats and is a remarkable example of Mamluk military architecture.

-The tower features a distinctive portico with ablaq _an alternating black-and-white ashlar stone stripes technique_ and incorporates repurposed granite Roman columns embedded horizontally into its walls for structural reinforcement.
-Barsbay Tower's defensive architecture includes a sloping base, forming a small talus, which is a defensive design intended to deflect projectiles, and arrowslits.
-In addition to its military significance, Barsbay Tower embodies a blend of functionality and Mamluk esthetics, with decorative relief moldings and remnants of heraldic symbols that hint at the structure's patrons.
+The tower features a distinctive portico with ablaq (alternating black-and-white ashlar stone stripes) and incorporates repurposed granite Roman columns embedded horizontally into its walls for structural reinforcement.
+Barsbay Tower's defensive architecture includes a sloping base, forming a small talus, a defensive design intended to deflect projectiles, and arrowslits.
+The tower features decorative relief moldings and remnants of heraldic symbols that hint at the structure's patrons.

 Location

 The Barsbay Tower is located 3 km from the center of Tripoli, on the coast, at the far eastern end of the Port of Tripoli in North Lebanon.